70th COMMISSION ON

 We know every euro spent in local communities has a multiplier effect, and by using this bonus payment to support local shops and businesses – people will not only be helping themselves, but also strengthening their community.

-Tuesday 18th November 2025, I was truly honoured to be appointed as Minister for Disability attending cabinet.
+Tuesday 18th November 2025, I was truly honoured to be appointed as Ministerof state with special responsability for Disability, attending cabinet.

 This is a responsibility I take on with deep respect and a strong commitment to listening, learning, and working alongside people with disabilities, their families, carers, advocates, and the wider sector.